-Talk it Out is our individual emotional support service for LGBTU children and young people (aged 5 - 25) wanting support with their emotional wellbeing.
+Talk it Out is our individual emotional support service for any LGBT+ young person up to the age of 25, who needs support with their emotional wellbeing.
+If you would like one-to-one support, email us here.

-‘Talk it Out’ Emotional Support Sessions provide a safe, supportive and
+‘Talk it Out’ One-to-One Support Sessions provide a safe, supportive and

 The worker will talk to you about this in more detail in the first session.